 Wrong.
 Very wrong.

 For those of us who have always chosen to do things differently, it was hard to watch this trend continue over the years.
 At a certain point, I knew we needed to disrupt the auto service industry in a big way.
-So I launched the Service Drive Revolution podcast to do just that by teaching you scalable and profitable systems that allow you to maintain a high quality of life and have fun all at the same time.
+So I launched my OnDemand Training system, and the Service Drive Revolution podcast to do just that, by teaching you scalable and profitable systems that allow you to maintain a high quality of life and have fun all at the same time.
 We know what we’re doing and how to do it well, so we want to help you get to the top of your game too.
 This isn’t about making change for just one advisor either…it’s about revolutionizing the whole industry and lifting it up across the board.